 Principal & Interest Payment

 The principal and interest payment for each loan based on the term and rate.
 ARM

 loans are amortized using a 30 year term and will usually either convert to another

-loan type or have a balloon payment payment due.
+loan type or have a balloon payment due.

-Total discount points paid when the loan is orginated.
+Total discount points paid when the loan is originated.

 This is the payment difference between loan 1 and the other two loans.
 Loan 1 should

 have the highest interest rate and payment.
 If not, the values will be 0.

 This is the number of years it will take to breakeven on the discount points paid.

 If you plan to hold your mortgage longer than this value you will be better off